-The recent events in Egypt coupled with the crippling weather across the United States has really brought to light the necessity of travel insurance on longer, more costly trips.
-Don't let the extra money deter you from making this investment -- the peace of mind it buys is worth every penny.
+Don't let the extra money deter you from making the investment of travel insurance -- the peace of mind it buys is worth every penny.
 A dream of Belize for your birthday or experiencing the Australian Outback doesn't have to be derailed by events outside of your control.

 Some things to do before buying: